Photo by Jerry Zhang / Unsplash

 • Instead, they appear to be containers Phocus generates from the image data it receives over the tethering/communication protocol.

-• They don’t appear to include the embedded JPEG preview or the exact metadata structure of a native 3FR.
+• They lack the embedded JPEG preview and don’t replicate the metadata structure of a native 3FR (verified via ExifTool).

 Nothing about this is necessarily “wrong”, it’s just different from importing the original files straight off the SSD, and some folks actually prefer working with FFF files.